How to apply to the Mundus Journalism master's programme

 Please provide us with a Curriculum Vitae (CV).
 The CV should be no more than 2 pages.

-A CV (or résumé in the US) is a concise summary of your skills, achievements and interests inside and outside your academic work.
+A CV (or résumé in the US) is a concise summary of your skills, achievements, and interests both inside and outside your academic work.

-List your experience and key dates, including educational achievement, work experience, prizes, awards, involvement in societies, sports and clubs and your other interests and skills (e.g. languages and IT skills).
-Civic engagement and extracurricular activities are an important part of the evaluation process.
+List your experience and key dates, including educational achievements, work experience, prizes, awards, involvement in societies, sports, clubs, and your other interests and skills (e.g. languages and IT skills).
+Civic engagement and extracurricular activities are important parts of the evaluation process.

 If you want inspiration, please check Europass CV.